 Phil: Go to the show notes.
 There'll be a link there, it's in the explore section on World Nomads.

 Kim: Now, at World Nomads we're always encouraging travelers to immerse themselves in the local culture and that could be as a volunteer English teacher.
-[00:23:00] Jose founded and runs Teach PTY in which volunteers help improve English language skills in underdeveloped communities and we'll let Jose fill you in with the details.
+[00:23:00] Jose founded and runs Teach PTY in which volunteers help improve English language skills in underdeveloped communities and we'll let Jose fill you in

 Jose: Well, Teach Pty it's a Panamanian way, or a new way here in Panama, to get to know our country by submerging yourself in it and helping the community by sharing places and cultures they will otherwise very unlikely discover [00:23:30] through the introduction of a tool and valuable as a language.
 So basically it's a volunteer organization dedicated to teaching basic English, using interactive and creative methods.
-We just want to attract young college student, graduated recently individual, anybody who want to contribute and get to know the beautiful country is more than welcome and we will provide the tools to make that happen.
+We just want to attract young college student, graduated recently individual, anybody who wants to contribute and get to know the beautiful country is more than welcome and we will provide the tools to make that happen.

 Kim: So before we go on to how it was founded [00:24:00] and what your background is, what do you mean by teaching English through interactive methods?